San Guglielmo, Chieri

 San Guglielmo is a Roman Catholic church located in the town of Chieri, in the metropolitan city of Turin, in the region of Piedmont, Italy.
+It stands adjacent to the Palazzo Mercadillo.

 History

 Built in the 15th century, the church has since the 16th century been affiliated with the Confraternity of the Holy Spirit.
 The Baroque-style bell tower was designed by Giovanni Battista Feroggio.
 In the 18th-century, the interior was decorated with rococo stucco.
 The main altar was sculpted by Francesco Riva.

 The chapel to the right of the main altar has a canvas depicting the Adoration of the Magi by Francesco Fea.
 The relics of St Theodore Martyr are housed in a niche.
 At one time, one of the aims of the confraternity was the conversion of Jews from the adjacent Ghetto.